tinne26/kage-desk/tutorials/intro/04_built_in_functions.md

 }
 ```

 If your screen has any form of DPI scaling, you may see the result somewhat aliased.
-What would you do to make the pattern bigger?
+What would you do to make the pattern bigger and easier to see?
 Like, alternating 2x2 pixels white and 2x2 pixels black?
 This one is a bit trickier, but that's the kind of math problems you will often find with shaders.
 Think about it for a while!

 Here's my solution:
 ```Golang